-- Providing Immunisation documentation upon enrolment and as administered. - Keep their child away from the service if they are unwell and/or: - o If they have symptoms of an excludable infectious disease, - o If they have ear, eye or discoloured nasal discharge or a severe cough, - If they have a fever over 38°C or have been treated for a fever with paracetamol or ibuprofen within the previous 12 hours, - o For 24 hours from the commencement of antibiotics, and/or - Until they are symptom-free for 24 hours or 48 hours for gastro-like symptoms (vomiting and/or diarrhoea), - Advise educators if the child requires medication.
-Medication must be prescribed by a doctor and authorised in writing by a parent or another authorised person, See our

-- Administration of Medication policy.
+- Providing Immunisation documentation upon enrolment and as administered. - Keep children at home if they are unwell or have an excludable infectious disease. - Ensure children are symptom free for 24 hours -48 hours before returning to the service (pending illness) - Advise educators if the child requires medication.
+Medication must be prescribed by a doctor and authorised in writing by a parent or another authorised person, See our Administration of Medication policy.
 Our service does not administer over the counter medication unless it has been prescribed by a medical practitioner. - Collect their child from the service should their child become unwell within one hour or make arrangements for someone else to do so.